 Municipal Court ─ which includes the City Prosecutor’s office and the Human Relations office ─ has permanently moved from its old location at 1006 New Hampshire Street to the top floor of the new City Hall Riverfront at One Riverfront Plaza.
 For more information click here: press release.

 The City Attorney’s Office provides legal support to city staff and elected officials by responding to requests for legal opinions, preparing legal documents, negotiating contracts and providing legal training to city employees.

-The City Prosecutor’s Office at 1006 New Hampshire, prosecutes municipal ordinance violations, including misdemeanor criminal and traffic violations, in the Municipal Court and represents the City in Municipal Court appeals to appellate courts.
-For general information, email us at: email@example.com
+The City Prosecutor’s Office at One Riverfront Plaza, prosecutes municipal ordinance violations, including misdemeanor criminal and traffic violations, in the Municipal Court and represents the City in Municipal Court appeals to appellate courts.

-The Municipal Court at 1006 New Hampshire, handles violations of city ordinances including traffic and parking violations within the city limits.
+The Municipal Court at One Riverfront Plaza, handles violations of city ordinances including traffic and parking violations within the city limits.
 The City Attorney supervises the nonjudicial functions of the Court, while cases are decided by an appointed Municipal Judge who is bound by the Kansas Rules of Judicial Conduct to decide cases in an impartial manner.

 The Human Relations Division is a civil rights enforcement agency.
-It investigates complaints from persons alleging they have been discriminated against in employment, housing, or public accommodations because of race, sex, religion, color, national origin, age, ancestry, sexual orientation, disability, gender identity, or familial status in housing.
-Human Relations provides education and out reach for the City’s anti-discrimination law.
+It investigates complaints from persons alleging they have been discriminated against in employment, housing, or public accommodations because of race, sex, religion, color, national origin, age, ancestry, sexual orientation, disability, gender identity, or familial status.
+This Division provides education and out reach for the City’s anti-discrimination law.
 The Human Relations Commission serves as the advisory board for the agency.
 If you believe you have been discriminated against, you can submit an Intake Discrimination Complaint form online.
-Read the Human Relations ordinance here (PDF, 134 KB).
+You may also read the Human Relations ordinance here (PDF, 134 KB).